 Both undergraduate and graduate students who have already maxed out their federal aid can consider private student loans for education costs.
 Private loans can be a little harder to qualify for than federal student loans, and rates may range from 5.75% to more than 11% depending on your profile.

 Using a cosigner may help provide a lower APR or help a student borrower get approved.

-Fees: A loan with no fees sounds great, but beware of higher rates: the fees might be simply rolled into the APR.
+A loan with no fees sounds great, but beware of higher rates: the fees might be simply rolled into the APR.
 Still, high-fee, low-rate loans aren’t always the best deal, either.
 It all depends on the terms of the loan.
-Here’s a good rule to remember: if the lender charges 3-4% in fees, it equals about a 1% higher interest rate over the life of the loan.
+Here’s a good rule about loan fees to remember: if the lender charges 3-4% in fees, it equals about a 1% higher interest rate over the life of the loan.

-Cosigners: If you don’t have enough of a credit history yet to have a good credit score, you may need a cosigner.
+If you don’t have enough of a credit history yet to have a good credit score, you may need a cosigner.
 This is someone who will be equally responsible for guaranteeing the loan — maybe a parent, or another older relative with strong credit.
 First, find out if you’ll need a cosigner; then find out what the requirements are for that person.

 Now that you know the basics of private student loans, you’ve got the prerequisites needed to continue to the next course: finding the right loan for you.

 Want more info on how to pay for your graduate education?

 Download our new guide to get the information you need.Download Guide